gpaumier/gp2/src/articles/2015-07-21 autistic-wikipedian/index_en.md

 I'm now 32 years old, and a lot has changed.
 Two years ago, after some difficulties at work, my partner decided to share his suspicions that I might be on the autism spectrum.
 I knew little about it at the time, but it was a hypothesis that seemed to explain a lot, and seemed worth exploring.

 Sure, the subject had come up before a few times, but it was always as a joke, an exaggeration of my behavior.
-I never thought I fit that label.
+I never thought that label applied to me.
 One problem is that autism is usually represented in a very uniform manner in popular culture.
 Movies like *Rain Man*  feature autistic savants who, although they have extraordinary abilities, live in a completely different world, and sometimes aren't verbal.
 The autism spectrum is much more diverse than those stereotypical examples.

 After I started researching the topic, and reading books on autism or autobiographies by autistic people, I realized how much of it applied to me.